VFPX/ReportingApps/README.md

 * ReportPreview.APP

+**2022.08.15 Release**
+This release allows the expression in the Print When of a group of objects to have a maximum length of 250 rather than 50 (thanks to creacionesintegrales).

 **2022.04.12 Release**
 This release fixes a bug in ReportBuilder.app that sometimes causes the data group combobox to contain duplicate items (thanks to Martina Jindrova).